googleapis/google-cloud-java/gcloud-java-compute/README.md

 Testing
 -------

-This library has tools to help make tests for code using Cloud BigQuery.
+This library has tools to help make tests for code using Cloud Compute.

 See [TESTING] to read more about testing.